caddyserver/website/src/docs/markdown/quick-starts/https.md

 <pre><code class="cmd bash">caddy run</code></pre>

 You will see Caddy provision a TLS certificate and serve your site over HTTPS.
+This was possible because your site's address in the Caddyfile contained a domain name.

 ## The `file-server` command

-If all you need is a file server over HTTPS, run this command (replacing your domain name):
+If all you need is serving static files over HTTPS, run this command (replacing your domain name):

 <pre><code class="cmd bash">caddy file-server --domain example.com</code></pre>